ariellepollock/project-1-game/README.md

 ## Easter Egg
 there's a hidden immunity idol out there, if you find it it's yours and you are guaranteed immunity (an automatic win)!

+## Player's Directions:
+OUTWIT OUTPLAY OUTLAST
+This is Survivor Matanivika; find all the items your tribe needs to make your time on the island that much more survivable.
+Press start when you're ready and begin the search.
+Remember, you MUST find the item that fits the clue before you can move on to the next, if you try and skip ahead it could be a million dollar mistake.

 ## User Story
 As a user, I want the ability to...
 - press start